wp-plugins/foundation-columns/readme.txt

 == Changelog ==

+= 0.6 =
+* Paragraphs with no [fc]-shortcode in front should now be wrapped with small-12 columns.
+* Should also fix bug reported by adambundy

 = 0.5 =
-* Added support for blog grids
+* Added support for block grids
 * Moved from prompt to popup

 = 0.4 =